 to list elliptic curve parameters for generating keys.

-You can pick any you like or trust most, say brainpoolP512t1
+You can pick any you like or trust most, say brainpoolP512t1, and then issue:

 openssl ecparam -name prime256v1 -genkey | openssl pkey -out /etc/dovecot/mailcrypt/ecprivkey.pem